hijiriworld/intuitive-custom-post-order/README.md

 ## Description

-Intuitively, order items( Posts, Pages, and Custom Post Types, and Custom Taxonomies ) using a drag and drop sortable JavaScript.<br>
+Intuitively, order items( Posts, Pages, and Custom Post Types, and Custom Taxonomies ) using a drag and drop sortable JavaScript.

-Configuration is unnecessary.<br>
-You can do directly on default WordPress administration.
+Select sortable items from 'Intuitive CPT' menu of Setting menu in WordPress.

 In addition, You can re-override the parameters of `orderby` and `order`, by using the `WP_Query` or `pre_get_posts` or `query_posts`.<br>
 The `get_posts()` is excluded.